-- 1 Mount and torque the sights as per the "Installation" directions above, and deploy both the front and rear sights to the full upright position. - 2 Set the rear sight to "2". - 3 Conduct a boresight for initial sight settings. - a.
+- 1 Mount and torque the sights as per the "Installation" directions above, and deploy both the front and rear sights to the full upright position. - 2 Set the rear sight to "2". - 3 Conduct a boresight for initial sight settings.
+Ensure that the rifle is canted, with the sights oriented upward. - a.
 If a laser boresight is available, follow the directions as indicated for iron sights. - b.
-If a laser boresight is not available: - Position a target 50 meters from the shooting position. - ii.
+If a laser boresight is not available: - i.
+Position a target 50 meters from the shooting position. - ii.
 Ensure that the firearm is clear, with no ammunition present. - iii.
 Remove the upper receiver from the lower receiver and remove the bolt carrier group from the upper receiver. - iv.
 With the sights in the deployed position and oriented upward, align the bore of the upper receiver with the target at 50 meters, maintaining that position with a solid rest, by looking through the rear of the upper receiver/chamber area, through the bore. - v.
 Make adjustments to the sights so that they coincide with the alignment of the bore.
-Remember that the sight adjustments will be reversed as indicated, as the sights themselves are being repositioned, not the Point of Impact as during firing. - vi.
-Reassemble the upper receiver and attach it to the lower receiver, ensuring that the rifle is prepared for live-fire. - c.
+Remember that the sight adjustments will be reversed as indicated, as the sights themselves are being repositioned, not the Point of Impact as during firing. - vi.Reassemble the upper receiver and attach it to the lower receiver, ensuring that the rifle is prepared for live-fire. - c.
 Ensure that the laser boresight is removed if used, and that the bore is free of any obstructions.